electron/rfcs/text/0013-save-restore-window-state.md

 It would be the same code for Windows, macOS, and Linux using Chromium's PrefService.
 I think it would be easy to read, understand, and maintain the new Electron code.

-The path to upgrade for apps would be developers removing their existing implementation and using this new API if they want to.
+The path to upgrade for apps would be for developers to remove their existing implementation and use this new API if they want to.
 If their implementation is on the JavaScript side it will always execute their restore logic after window construction which means our implementation would be overridden.

 ## Reference-level explanation